 Self-Presentation

 Self-presentation is behaviour that attempts to convey some information about oneself or some image of oneself to other people.
-It denotes a class of motivations in human behaviour.(Baumeister and Hutton.
+It denotes a class of motivations in human behaviour(Baumeister and Hutton.
 1987)

 This practice of self-presentationis a concept that waspioneered by Erving Goffman in his highly influential work,'The Presentation ofSelf in Everyday Life' (1959).